172 Seabourne Road,

 1 person favorited this theater

 The cinema was located in the Southbourne district to the east of Bournemouth.
 It became part of the Portsmouth Town Cinemas chain during the 1930’s and subsequently part of the Harry Mears chain of cinemas.
+It was equipped with a Western Electric(WE) sound system.
 Mr Mears was an Alderman and three times Mayor of Bournemouth.
 He owned several cinemas in Dorset and Hampshire especially in Bournemouth including the Continental Cinema at Winton.

 Just login to your account and subscribe to this theater